zenhack/tempest/README.md

 # Running

-At present, sandstorm-next has no user interface, and no way to install apps or create grains; to experiment with it you must separately arrange a suitable grain storage directory and populate the database.
+At present, tempest has no user interface, and no way to install apps or create grains; to experiment with it you must separately arrange a suitable grain storage directory and populate the database.
 The easiest way to do this is to point it at an existing sandstorm installation, and import database info using `sandstsorm-legacy-tool`, per above.

-`sandstorm-next` should be run as the user and group chosen by the via the `--user` and --group` flags to `./configure` (by default both `sandstorm`).
+`tempest` should be run as the user and group chosen by the via the `--user` and --group` flags to `./configure` (by default both `sandstorm`).
 The easiest way to do this is to run as root:

 ```
-sudo -u sandstorm -g sandstorm /path/to/sandstorm-next
+sudo -u sandstorm -g sandstorm /path/to/tempest
 ```

-For development purposes, the Makefile includes a `dev` target that will rebuild, reinstall, and then spawn sandstorm-next; simply run:
+For development purposes, the Makefile includes a `dev` target that will rebuild, reinstall, and then spawn tempest; simply run:

 ```
 sudo make dev`
 ```

-`sandstorm-next` will start a web server on port 8000; to connect to the UI, go to `http://local.sandstorm.io:8000`.
+`tempest` will start a web server on port 8000; to connect to the UI, go to `http://local.sandstorm.io:8000`.

 To log in with a developer account, click "Log in with dev account", and